iter8-tools/iter8/content/tutorials/canary-openshift.md

 You will learn:

 - how to perform a canary rollout with iter8; and
-- how to define different success criteria for iter8 to analyze canary releases and determine success or failure;
+- how to define different success criteria for iter8 to analyze canary releases and determine success or failure.

 The tutorial is based on the [Bookinfo sample application](https://istio.io/docs/examples/bookinfo/) distributed with [Istio](https://istio.io).
 This application comprises 4 microservies: _productpage_, _details_, _reviews_, and _ratings_.